Welcome to the Master of Science in

 For more information on graduate studies, visit the Nicholls Office of Graduate Studies Web site.

-Check out the wide variety of thesis projects our previous graduates have worked on.
+Check out the diversity of thesis projects our previous graduates have worked on.
+Electronic copies of current theses are located at the Ellender Library’s Thesis Repository.

 |Leith Adams||Spring 2004||Chemical control of the gut microbial population of the Formosan subterranean termite, Coptotermes formosanus, and the isolation and identification of facultative bacteria from the gut|